Many hearing aids don’t work well enough

 If hearing aids can’t solve 100% of your older adult’s hearing problem, they may need to add an assistive listening device (ALD).

 ALDs help seniors hear better in situations like rooms with bad acoustics, places with a lot of background noise, or when the sound source is far away.

 How to get better care from the audiologist

-Not all audiologists do everything they should, so you might need to advocate for your senior.
+Not all audiologists do everything they should, so you might need to advocate for your older adult.